 What to consider when buying tires for Mercedes-Benz

 Below you will find a tire buying guide provided by Consumer Reports.
-This is a must watch video.
+This is a must-watch video.
 It will help you gain a better understanding in factors to consider when buying new tires.
-Make a smart purchase and find what’s the best tires for the buck that you can install on your Mercedes-Benz.
+Make a smart purchase and find the best tires for the buck you can install on your Mercedes-Benz.

-The tread is the most know tire feature.
+The tread is the most known tire feature.
 The tread contains durable rubber or composite materials divided by grooves that allow water to siphon off for maximum traction.
-The section of tread that is in contact with the road is named the contact patch or footprint.
+The tread section in contact with the road is named the contact patch or footprint.

 Tread plays a key role in keeping you safe while you drive.

-The shoulder is the section where the tread begins to transition into the sidewall.
+The shoulder is where the tread begins to transition into the sidewall.
 This is an area that is going to wear damage if the tire is not inflated properly.